RossTheDev/RossTheDev/README.md

 # Hello,
-I am Ross, I have a firm belief in free and opensource software, so all the software/tools/websites that i make will all be here for free and open source.
+I am Ross.
+I have a firm belief in free and opensource software, so all the software/tools/websites that i make will all be here for free and open source.

 ## My hobbies: